intuition-dev/intuDocs/managers/slides.md

 ---
 ### Evolution Of Computers
-- Yet little by little and with every wave of innovation computers became the smaller, faster, cheaper and more resilient ubicous devices that shape every corner of human technology nowadays.
+- Yet little by little and with every wave of innovation computers became the smaller, quicker, cheaper and more resilient ubicous devices that shape every corner of human technology nowadays.

 ![45% center](images/smart-watch.jpg)

 ---
 ### Evolution Of Computers
-- So **yes**, to build with quality, faster and cheaper **is possible**.
+- So **yes**, to build with quality, quicker and cheaper **is possible**.
 If you do it in sync with a new wave of ==**Disruptive Technological Innovation**==.

 ![50% center](images/tech-disruption.png)